kodeannn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-export PATH=$PATH:/action - makes /action the last directory shell looks into when looking for a program and this is achieved by adding /action to the PATH echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1)) - commnad that counts the number of directories in the PATH printenv - lists environment variables
+export PATH=$PATH:/action - makes /action the last directory shell looks into when looking for a program and this is achieved by adding /action to the PATH echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1)) - commnad that counts the number of directories in the PATH printenv - lists environment variables set - a commmand that lists all local variables environment vsrisbles and functions